bingocaller/jespers.site/src/index.md

 ### Issuu

-I’m currently working as a senior (gettin’ old!) front-end developer at [Issuu](https://issuu.com).
-I’ve been there for a while now, and I’m very happy I decided to take on the role.
-Things are done in a way that I am very much a fan of and, once again, I find myself learning new stuff and being challenged on a daily basis.
+I’m currently working as a Staff Software Engineer (🧙‍♂️) at [Issuu](https://issuu.com).
+At time of writing I’ve worked here for nearly five years and am still enjoying it a lot.

+I’ve had the chance to work on some really interesting projects, most notably our current design system, [Silkscreen](https://silkscreen.issuu.com), which I helped get off the ground and have been the main driver of from the Engineering side.

+As one of the more senior engineers I’ve also had the pleasure of getting to mentor others and help our teams improve their skills either through pair programming sessions, code review, or otherwise leading by example.

 ### Politiken

 Before this, I worked for [Politiken](https://pol.dk), where I helped make the site look good and keep it running fast, while also staying true to our design principles and template framework.

-I liked it a lot; not just the work itself, but also collaborating with smart, talented, passionate people who also wanted to carry the product forward in the most sensible manner.
+I liked it a lot; not just the work itself, but also collaborating with smart, talented, passionate people who, like me, wanted to improve the product in a sensible manner.

 ### Autobutler

 Before that, I was at [Autobutler](https://autobutler.dk).

 When I first started, they hadn’t had an actual front-end developer for about six months and they didn’t have any real structure in place for the front-end code.

 During my time there, I managed to shape things up and [introduce some more structure](https://autobutler.dk/design) (at least, I like to think I did).

 ### Lindegaard & Co

 My first job out of school was at a small digital agency where I had also interned during my final semester: [Lindegaard & Co.](https://lindegaard.dk)

-I worked on a bunch of different projects during my time there.
-I became proficient in Learning by Doing and The Art of Hitting The Ground Running.
+I worked on a bunch of different projects during my time there and became proficient in Learning by Doing and The Art of Hitting The Ground Running.

 Needless to say, I learned a lot and I wouldn’t be where I am today, had it not been for my time spent there.

 ## Open source

 I love open source software.
 Not only is it amazing to have access to so much high quality software; open source projects are also a great source of inspiration and learning.
 To see how other people write their code and how they have solved common (and not so common) problems is priceless to me.

 That’s why I try to put as much of my own stuff out there as I possibly can.
 It makes me want to try harder and do better.
 Who knows?
 Maybe one day my code can inspire someone else.

-I try to contribute wherever I can, whenever I have the time.
-I’ve made some minor contributions to various projects but I’d like to do more.
-It’s not easy finding the time outside work and other obligations.
+In recent years my side projects increasingly end up lingering in a half-finished state on my local machine instead of being published for others to use and scrutinise.
+I’d love to make more of these ideas public but everyday obligations eat away at my bandwidth!

-Here are a few of my own projects:
+Anyways, here are a few of my own projects that have actually been published:

 ### [Hex Clock](https://github.com/bingocaller/hex-clock)